 - The hand rests on front mount child seat provides something else for your child to hold aside from your handlebars and shifters.

 - Rain cover

 Rear Mount Seat Accessories to Consider

 Truth be told, bike trailers provide much protection than child bike seats, and falls from about 3 ft. can lead to severe injuries.
-If you prefer to use a child back seat, ride on paths designated for bikes, always wear a helmet and DON’T exceed the speed limit.
+If you prefer to use a child back seat, ride on paths designated for best kids bikes, always wear a helmet, and DON’T exceed the speed limit.